HangCcZ/Full-Stack-Employee-Directory/README.md

 7. Searching based on some other constrains eg: department, title, name
 8. Add form validation on inputs
 9. Add authentication and authorization

-## Setup Instructions:

-1. Clone this repository by running `git clone https://github.com/HangCcZ/Code-Challenge-for-Postlight.git`
-2. Rename the `.env.example` file to `.env.local` in project root directory to store environment variables.
-This file is having two variables called `MONGODB_URI` and `LOCALHOST_NAME`
-3. Create a (MongoDB)[https://www.mongodb.com/] account, create a new database and wait for database provising (this may take few minutes)...
-After newly created database is ready, click **connect**, select **Connect your application**, make sure that the driver for is **Node.js**, copy and paste the connection string and assign it to the `MONGODB_URI` in `.env.local`.
-For example: `MONGODB_URI=mongodb+srv://<username>:<password>@cluster0.2w7rv.mongodb.net/myFirstDatabase?retryWrites=true&w=majority`.
-Make sure to whitelist your IP address in **Security-> Network Access**.
-4. In the terminal, run `npm install` and wait for completion
-5. Run `npm run dev` in the terminal
-6. Assigned the local website address of this application to `LOCALHOST_NAME` in `.env.local`.
-For example. `LOCALHOST_NAME = http://localhost:3000`
-7. Add sample dataset as you wish, manually via UI, Postman, or other method.

 ## Notes on how I built the application: